-The Proposed Action would provide street wall, setback, base height, and maximum height flexibility for developments with a transportation-infrastructure-adjacent frontages within 100 feet of elevated infrastructure, regardless of zoning district.
-Such sites would be relieved from street wall location requirements (in commercial districts this relief would apply above the ground floor) and receive one or more floors of additional height, depending on district.
+The Proposed Action would provide general street wall, setback, base height, and maximum height flexibility for sites within 100 feet of elevated infrastructure, regardless of zoning district.
 This would allow all sites near elevated infrastructure to move residential units away from elevated infrastructure to ameliorate noise, light and air, and other issues.
 This would render development sites more feasible and result in better housing.